The conference

 Vehicle to Grid (V2G), Vehicle to Home (V2H), Smart Charging (V1G), and Vehicle-to-Building (V2B) are different operating modes related to (bidirectional) charging.

-This means that OEMs (vehicle manufacturers), grid operators and end customers (vehicle owners) as well as industrial companies and service providers that operate and charge vehicles are all involved.
+This means that OEMs (vehicle manufacturers), network operators and end customers (vehicle owners) as well as industrial companies and service providers that operate and charge vehicles are all involved.
 Billing companies and lawyers must also be involved.
 This shows the complexity of the issue.